Avivs22/GoldenPathProject/README.md

 Saving Data:

 In the top-left corner of the website, use the "Save" option to save the current drones and planes in the area to the database.
+In the top-left corner of the website, use the "Load" option to Load all of the data you saved in the database to the Map